tolewicz/Pewlett-Hackard-Analysis/README.md

 There are following key queries:

-SELECT * FROM retiremetn2_cln - list of employees that are retire SELECT * FROM title_salaries_cln - list of all employess with current job function and salary SELECT * FROM replacement_cln - list of employees ready to mentor
+SELECT * FROM retiremetn2_cln - list of employees that are retire SELECT * FROM title_salaries_cln - list of all employees with current job function and salary SELECT * FROM replacement_cln - list of employees ready to mentor